tangle-network/bridge-routes-cli/README.md

 The CLI provides an interactive interface with the following features:

-1. **Show token routes** - Display a matrix of tokens and their deployments across different chains
+1. **Show token routes** - Display tokens and their deployments across different chains
-2. **Show token route contracts** - View contract addresses for deployed tokens across chains
+2. **Show token route contracts** - Display contract addresses for deployed tokens across chains
-3. **Show token route owners** - Check ownership information for token route contracts
+3. **Show token route owners** - Display ownership information for token route contracts
 4. **Update token route owners** - Transfer ownership of token route contracts to a new address

 ### Environment Variables